Cooperative federation

-A cooperative federation or secondary cooperative is a cooperative in which all members are, in turn, cooperatives.

-Historically, cooperative federations have predominantly come in the form of cooperative wholesale societies and cooperative unions.
+A cooperative federation is a trade association whose members are cooperative organizations.
+As inter-cooperative structures, cooperative federations can also be secondary cooperatives, pooling resources and strengthening business relations among their members.
 Cooperative federations are a means through which cooperatives can fulfill the sixth Cooperative Principle, cooperation among cooperatives.
 The International Cooperative Alliance notes that “Cooperatives serve their members most effectively and strengthen the cooperative movement by working together through local, national, regional and international structures.”

-Retail
+Historically, cooperative federations have predominantly come in the form of cooperative wholesale societies and cooperative unions.

+Cooperative wholesale societies

 According to cooperative economist Charles Gide, the aim of a cooperative wholesale society, which is owned by retail consumer cooperatives, is to arrange "bulk purchases, and, if possible, organise production".
-The best historical examples of this were the English and Scottish Cooperative Wholesale Societies, which were the forerunners to the modern Cooperative Group.
+The best historical examples of this were the English and Scottish Cooperative Wholesale Societies, which were the forerunners to the modern Co-operative Group.

-Cooperative union
+Cooperative unions

 A second common form of cooperative federation is a cooperative union, whose objective (according to Gide) is “to develop the spirit of solidarity among societies and... in a word, to exercise the functions of a government whose authority, it is needless to say, is purely moral.”
-Cooperatives UK and the International Cooperative Alliance are examples of such arrangements.
+Co-operatives UK and the International Cooperative Alliance are examples of such arrangements.